youyanggu/covid19-forecast-hub-evaluation/README.md

 Note that to avoid look-ahead bias, we use the previous week's daily deaths *at the time of the projection is made*, rather than at the time of the evaluation.
 Because truth data can be retroactively updated, we want to avoid using future data to generate the baseline forecasts.

+### Case Evaluation

+Starting in July, the COVID-19 Forecast Hub began accepting incident case forecasts.
+You can find our evaluation of these forecasts for the subset of teams that contributed cases forecasts in the [`cases`](/cases) directory.
+Cases forecasts are available for US nationwide, state-by-state, and county-by-county.

+The methodology for the evaluation of cases is slightly simplier, as all models provide weekly incident case forecasts.
+We simply compute the incident weekly cases and compare them to the [latest truth data](https://github.com/reichlab/covid19-forecast-hub/blob/master/data-truth/truth-Incident%20Cases.csv).

+### Global Evaluation

+In addition to US forecast evaluations, we also include evaluations of country-by-country forecasts by [covid19-projections.com](https://covid19-projections.com) and [IHME](https://covid19.healthdata.org/).
+Because global forecasts are not standardized, each team's forecasts must be downloaded and processed separately.
+We compare both models with the baseline model (explained above).
+You can view the results in the [`global`](/global) directory.

 ### Summary

 We summarize the weekly evaluations in the [summary](/summary) directory.
 There are two types of summaries: